SoftwareImpacts/SIMPAC-2023-33/README.md

 The [first steps](examples/first_steps) demonstrate how the simulated data is accurately read-in from disk to numpy arrays using the provided [get field data module](examples/get_field_data.py).
 [Harmonic generation](examples/harmonic_generation) in various forms is sketched as one application showing nonlinear quantum vacuum effects.
 Analyses of 3D simulations are more involved due to large volumes of data.
-Visualization requires tools like Paraview; examples are shown [here](examples/3d_paraview_visualizations).
+Visualization requires tools like _Paraview_; examples are shown [here](examples/3d_paraview_visualizations).
 There is however _no simulation data provided_ as it would make the repository size unnecessarily large.